daos-stack/daos/docs/admin/self_healing.md

 The `self_heal` property describes behavior associated with self-healing and can be set at both the system and pool levels.
-For a given pool to perform the recovery actions (map change, rebuild), the policy needs to be enabled at both the system and per-pool level.
+For a given pool to perform the recovery actions (map change due to excluded engine/targets, and rebuild), the policy needs to be enabled at both the system and per-pool level.

 The system level property has flags `exclude;pool_exclude;pool_rebuild` which indicate the following: